The Product of the Pandemic: Glass Globes

-As a sculptor I consider the ethics of producing my works and recycle, reuse, am as efficient as possible.
-I often work with glass and enjoy the opportunities to reuse glass; it is great to consider the provenance of much of the materials I source: friends are always bringing me their smashed shower screens, cracked mirrors, empty bottles.
-I invested in an imploder, which smashes glass into small pieces, which I have been using regularly for a number of works.
+As a sculptor, I consider the ethics of producing my works.
+I recycle and reuse, putting energy into being as efficient as possible.
+I often work with glass and enjoy the opportunities to reuse glass; it is great to consider the provenance of much of the materials I source.
+My friends are always bringing me their smashed shower screens, cracked mirrors, and empty bottles.
+I invested in a glass imploder, which smashes glass into small pieces, which I have been using regularly for a number of works.

-The glass I have used to create the globes is mostly from smashed bottles, the different colours sorted to create a palette and I mixed this with cement left over from another artist’s project.
-The globes are cast in coloured layers like strata and have craters, where you can see broken, jagged glass gaping from the dents.
+The glass I have used to create the globes is mostly from smashed bottles, the different colours were then sorted to create a palette which I mixed with cement leftover from another artist’s project.
+The globes are cast in coloured layers like strata and have craters where you can see broken, jagged glass gaping from the dents.
 Some globes are sagging, miss shaped.
 One has a huge gash like the Marianas Trench.

-The earth is precious, fragile, resplendent; visiting Japan and New Zealand in a magical trip early this year made me appreciate it even more, and I felt compelled to make these globes, which are a little broken.
+The earth is precious, fragile, and resplendent.
+My magical visit to Japan and New Zealand early this year made me appreciate it even more, and I felt compelled to make these globes, which are a little broken.

 #world #globe #global #glass #recyledglass #asculptureaday #glasssculpture #sculpture #stemtosteam #worldcrisis #sustainable #covid #isolation #planetearth #noplanetb #oneworld #worldcrisis